lucabro81/typescript-web-component-boilerplate/README.md

 ```
 npm run lint
 ```
-Linter and prettier that run on staged modifies, it seems the git hook on commit doesn't work with phpstorm, I've to understand why
+Linter and prettier that run on staged changes, it seems the git hook on commit doesn't work with phpstorm, I've to understand why